marko-knoebl/slides/src/sections/react-with-hooks/09-state-en.md

 Task: Add a _reset_ button to the application

-## Example: Diashow
+## Example: Slideshow

-implement a diashow that shows images like the following:
+implement a slideshow that shows images like the following:

 `https://picsum.photos/200?image=10`